-Sunny Hirani is manager of Allscripts Asia-Pacific Support Operations.
+Sunny Hirani is manager of Allscripts Asia-Pacific Client Delivery Services.
 Prior to joining Allscripts Asia-Pacific team, Sunny led Allscripts India operations for multiple proactive support teams (Application and System Remote Monitoring Services, Remote Network Services and Remote Windows backup services) for Allscripts clients across various product modules and regions.
 He holds strong experience at leading application and premium support teams.

-Paul Black is the chief executive officer (CEO) and a director of Allscripts.
-As CEO, Paul guides the company’s vision to fulfill its global commitment to build open, connected communities of health.
+Paul Black is the chief executive officer and a director of Allscripts.
+As CEO, Paul guides the company’s vision to fulfill its global commitment to build Open, connected communities of health.

-Before joining Allscripts in 2012, Paul spent more than 13 years with Cerner Corporation in various executive positions, retiring as Cerner’s chief operating officer in 2007.
-Paul’s career started with IBM Corporation, where he spent 12 years in a variety of leadership positions in sales, product marketing and professional services.
+Prior to joining Allscripts in 2012, Paul spent more than 13 years with Cerner Corporation in various executive positions, retiring as Cerner’s chief operating officer in 2007.
+Paul’s career started with IBM Corporation where he spent 12 years in a variety of leadership positions in sales, product marketing and professional services.

 In Kansas City, Paul spent 16 years as chairman and as an executive officer of Truman Medical Centers, an academic safety net health system.
-He currently is on the boards of Netsmart, the Advancement Board University of Kansas Health System and the Harry S. Truman Presidential Library.
+He currently is on the board(s) of The Advancement Board University of Kansas Health System and the Harry S. Truman Presidential Library.
 Paul holds a Bachelor of Science degree from Iowa State University and an MBA from the University of Iowa.

 As president of Allscripts, Rick Poulton is responsible for day-to-day operations of all business units.
 Rick initially joined Allscripts in 2012 as chief financial officer to oversee the company’s financial operations, business development and strategy.